• Skip to primary navigation

 Mashed Potato Balls

-It can also be used to make vegan mayo and subsequently, dressings from the mayo base like this vegan ranch.
+You can also make vegan mayo and subsequently, dressings from the mayo base like this vegan ranch.

 In addition to an egg replacement, it can also double as an oil replacement in some recipes.